Qbox commands

 SYNOPSIS

 The constraint command is used to manage the constraint set.
-Constraints can be of the following types: position, distance, angle or torsion.
+Constraints can be of the following types: position, plane, distance, angle or torsion.
 Constraints are added to the constraint set using the constraint define command.
 They can be removed from the set using the constraint delete command.
 The list of currently defined constraints can be printed using the constraint list command.
 Some constraints have an associated value that can be modified using the constraint set command.
 The atom names used in the constraint command must refer to atoms previously defined using the atom command.
 All constraints have a name, which allows for selective removal of constraints and for individual modification of the constraint value.

 constraint define position constraint_name atom1